iamnbutler/iamnbutler.github.io/scripts/posts/player.md

 [Player](https://github.com/iamnbutler/player) is a toy music player built with [GPUI](https://www.gpui.rs/), the GPU-accelerated UI framework that powers [Zed](https://zed.dev).
 It started as an excuse to build something real with GPUI outside of Zed's codebase — not a prototype or a widget demo, but an app with actual audio playback, keyboard navigation, OS media key integration, and a music library.

-The whole thing came together over two days.
+This was actually the second time around — almost exactly a year after the first attempt.
+The first one stalled out.
+This time the whole thing came together over two days.
 The commit history reads like a speed run: init, types, list view, library serialization, audio playback, keyboard controls, shuffle, media keys, scrubbing — roughly one feature per hour.

 ## The GPUI entity model